-The broker TMS that closes the loop with QuickBooks.
+The freight broker TMS that closes the loop with QuickBooks.

 The most common back-office failure mode at freight brokerages under 50 brokers: a coordinator closes a load in the TMS, an accounting person opens QuickBooks the next morning, retypes the invoice, and reconciles by hand at month-end.
-Keelway closes that loop.
-Invoices push to QBO on load completion, carrier pay pushes on receipt, AR aging and broker margin reporting both run off live QBO data.
-No double-entry, no month-end surprise.
+Keelway closes that loop from the TMS side.
+It runs invoicing, four-bucket AR/AP aging and per-load margin off live load data, then hands QuickBooks Online a QBO-ready invoice and bill export today — with native two-way QBO push on the roadmap.
+One set of numbers, far less double-entry.

 Frequently asked questions